Google’s DeepMind A.I. Technology That Learns Like Humans Raises Safety Concerns

-Recent breakthrough by the Google company, DeepMind, in the field of artificial intelligence (AI) technology has raised once again concerns about the potential threat that autonomous machines that can think and learn independently pose to humanity.
+A recent breakthrough by the Google company, DeepMind, in the field of artificial intelligence (AI) technology has raised once again concerns about the potential threat that autonomous machines that can think and learn independently pose to humanity.
 Many top research scientists have expressed concern in the past that fully autonomous AI could spell the end of human civilization as we know it.

-DeepMind recently developed AI technology that is able to learn the way humans learn.
+DeepMind recently developed AI technology that can learn the way humans learn.
 The company’s researchers achieved the feat by overcoming one of the major barriers that AI developers have faced over the decades, which is to teach machines how to learn like humans by applying experience acquired in a previous learning situation to a different or new learning situation.
-This implies the ability to build a new set of skills on the foundation of previously acquired knowledge, skills and experience.
+This implies the ability to build a new set of skills on the foundation of previously acquired knowledge, skills, and experience.

-DeepMind’s new AI program is able to tackle a range of tasks and achieve performance levels similar to humans by using previously acquired knowledge and skills to solve new problems.
+DeepMind’s new AI program can tackle a range of tasks and achieve performance levels similar to humans by using previously acquired knowledge and skills to solve new problems.
 The ability to accumulate experience over time and apply previous experience to solving new problems depends in turn on the ability of the learning system to avoid forgetting old skills when confronted with new ones.

 New #DeepLearning #Breakthrough from Google @DeepMindAI will improve how #NeuralNets can learn #sequences https://t.co/ejUfYZq9oT pic.twitter.com/uMWS9Hbicu